codenamehemingway/Express-Note-Taker/README.md

 ## Usage

-to use, just download the repo, open a terminal in the folder and run 'npm install' to obtain dependancies. then run the index.html file.
-Or go to https://codenamehemingway.github.io/Express-Note-Taker/
+to use, just download the repo, Use the terminal to initiate the program by using the command line and go to the local host port.
+Using the app is a snap: click the pencil to write a new note, click the floppy disk to save the note

 ## Licenses